cmguandalin/folps_pipeline/README.md

 ## 5. Update the paths in the configuration files
 Before running the pipeline, make sure all required paths are correctly set in the `.yml` files.

+### 5.1.
+Guidance for the current set up (temporary)
+Choose one of the available files inside `config/` as an `example.yml`

+For the AP reparametrization check, for example, `config/p0p2b0_LRG2_nowindow_reparam.yml` Notice that, if you don't rename the paramameters `PAR` to be reparametrized by `PAR_tilde` (i.e., adding the `_tilde` after the parameter name), the reparametrization will not be applied to the parameter.
+You must also set `reparametrize: true` in the `.yml` file.

 ## 6. Usage
 ### 6.1.
 Submit on HPC
 ```bash